List of Marvel Comics teams and organizations: Right

+The Right is an organization appearing in American comic books published by Marvel Comics.

 The Right is an anti-mutant organization founded by Cameron Hodge that first appeared in X-Factor #17 (June 1987).
 The Right employed commandos in high-tech flying battle suits of powered armor with machine guns, missiles, and (presumably to disturb or distract their victims) faceplates resembling a smiley face (in some sources these suits were subsequently nicknamed "Smiley-Face Battlesuits").
 They also employed scientists and inventors such as Nanny and Ani-Mator.
 They faced off against X-Factor and the New Mutants.

 Rocketeers

+The Rocketeers are an organization appearing in American comic books published by Marvel Comics.

 The Rocketeers are beings who wear special costumes with rockets on their backs, enabling the wearers to fly.
 The Rocketeers also fire rockets as weapons from portable launching equipment they carry.
 The Rocketeers' costumes and equipment were designed by the Dire Wraiths for use against the Spaceknights of Galador.
 The Rocketeers' costumes are, however, inferior imitations of their prototype, which was worn by the Torpedo until his death.